-Age: 701 Nationality: American
+Age: 71 Nationality: American

-Patrick Jones is currently Chairman of the board of directors for Lattice Semiconductor (Nasdaq symbol: LSCC), a fabless semiconductor company.
-He also sits on the board of directors of Fluidigm (Nasdaq symbol: FLDM), a creator and manufacturer of integrated fluidic systems for biology, of Adionics S.A., a company specialized in water desalination and industrial water waste treatment, of Vesta Inc., a designer of electronic payment solutions, and of ITESOFT, in the field of electronic document capture.
+Patrick Jones currently sits on the board of directors of Fluidigm (Nasdaq symbol: FLDM), a creator and manufacturer of integrated fluidic systems for biology, of Adionics S.A., a company specialized in water desalination and industrial water waste treatment, of Vesta Inc., a designer of electronic payment solutions, of ITESOFT, in the field of electronic document capture, and of Talend, leading software vendor for open source data integration solutions for companies seeking data management services.
 In addition, he previously sat on the board of many high-tech firms financed by venture capital investors.
-From 1998 to 2001, Patrick was Senior Vice President and CFO of Gemplus SA (currently integrated into Gemalto), the smart card market leader, for which he successfully oversaw the initial public offering on the New York and Paris stock exchanges.
+From 1998 to 2001, Patrick Jones was Senior Vice President and CFO of Gemplus SA (currently integrated into Gemalto), the smart card market leader, for which he successfully oversaw the initial public offering on the New York and Paris stock exchanges.
 He had previously served as Vice President for Finance and Corporate Controller at Intel and CFO at LSI Logic, a manufacturer of specialized semiconductors.
 He began his career as an engineer at IBM, before working for Singer Company in France, then in Singapore and Thailand.
 He has an MBA in finance from Saint Louis University (United States) and is a graduate of the University of Illinois-Urbana-Champaign (United States).